Skip to content

 Run the Setup Once

 You should run the setup once in your test suite.
 You can run it in the @BeforeAll function of JUnit or implement AbstractProjectConfig#beforeProject in Kotest.
 Teardown is also important to call.
 You can run it in the @AfterAll function of JUnit or implement AbstractProjectConfig#afterProject in Kotest.
-Simply calling TestSystem.stop() is enough to stop the setup.
+Simply calling Stove.stop() is enough to stop everything.

 Writing Tests

 After the setup is done, you can write your tests.
-You can use the validate function to write your tests.
+Use the stove function to write your test assertions:

 http {